 WP: Students receive WP who initiate withdrawal from a course after 60% of the course's duration and up to two weeks prior to the end of semester.
 For a WP, the student must have a passing grade at time of drop, as determined by the instructor.
 A WP does not affect GPA.
-It can also be initiated by the instructor of extenuating circumstances that prevent the student from initiating the process (e.g., catastrophic illness or injury, job transfer to another state).
+It can also be initiated by the instructor if the student notifies the instructor of extenuating circumstances that prevent the student from initiating the process (e.g., catastrophic illness or injury, job transfer to another state).